 Arukenimon didn't stay down for long; she quickly rolled over and raced up the wall.
 "Xuanwumon, please keep charging the Crests," Silphymon said with a quick bow.
 "I'll hold her off!"

 Arukenimon disappeared into the branches and more gooey webs began to fly.
-"That won't help you this time," Silphymon declared, leaping over the splatters and thrusting his arms.
+"That won't help you this time," Silphymon growled, leaping over the splatters and thrusting his arms.
 Another blast of electricity—this one shaped just like Silphymon—shot out of his body and flew into a thick patch of leaves, blowing Arukenimon out of hiding.
 "Nobody can hide from the Astral Laser!" he said, leaping after her with his claws out.

 "YEAH-HAH-HAH!"
 Yolei whooped, punching her fists and stomping her feet.
 "Get 'er, Silphymon!
 You're the king of the bug zappers!"